LoyaltyGM/sui_loyalty_gm/docs/task_store.md

 Task struct.
 This struct represents a task that the user can complete.
 The task is represented by a function that needs to be executed.
+Task can be completed only once by the user.